hrzhou-blip/zhizhuclan/README.md

 - **100% Local Storage** — All data stays on your computer.
 No account, no cloud, no registration.
 Your clan data is your family's private asset.
 - **Built for Chinese Genealogy** — Native support for adoption, dual heirship, matrilocal marriage, and complete female lineage records.
 Every woman has a full name, origin, and story recorded.
-- **3D Stellar Map** — Powered by Three.js and ngraph force-directed engine.
+- **3D Stellar Map** — 3D Stellar Map — Powered by Three.js and ngraph force-directed engine.
 Visualize your entire clan as an interactive galaxy.
 Each person is a star.
-100,000 nodes tested.
+Supports up to 100,000 nodes simultaneously rendered (up to 400,000 on high-end hardware).
+This is a visualization layer only; actual data capacity is governed by the storage engine.
 - **Smart Zibei Management** — Multi-generation naming tables with automatic character assignment.
 No more manually fixing inconsistent generation names across branch submissions.
 - **Multi-Clan Project Management** — One database file per clan.
 Manage multiple clans, branches, and lineages independently.
 - **Universal Data Import** — Accepts data exported from any genealogy software.
 Auto-recognizes column names in Chinese and English variants.
 - **Traditional & Simplified Chinese** — Full UI language switching for users across different regions.
 - **Hardware-Bound Encryption** — AES-256 with device-specific key binding.
 Not even the developer can decrypt your data.
 Export backup before switching devices.
+- **Actual storage:** SQLite single-file database, 1 million+ records per database, unlimited databases via multi-genealogy manager.

 **Tech Stack**